jordles/notes/Data_Structures_and_Algorithms/Data Structures and Algorithms.md

 To calculate on a calculator using log<sub>10</sub> use log<sub>10</sub>number / log<sub>10</sub>base with our base being 2.

 ## Algorithms
 A process or set of steps to solve a problem/accomplish a certain task.
 Algorithms sometimes involve time complexity which uses [Logarithms](../Logarithms.md)
+Usually any comparison sort will result in the average time complexity of O(n log n).

 | Algorithm | Description | Time Complexity | Space Complexity |
 | --- | --- | --- | --- |